gcarreno/GC-BoilerPlate/README.md

 ## CakePHP.md

-Step to get a functional `CakePHP` app with Authentication and Authorisation.
+Steps to get a functional `CakePHP` app with Authentication and Authorization.

+## CakePHP_Maintenance.md

+Steps to add maintenance mode to `CakePHP`.

 ## MySQL.md